blindauer/DelveBuddy/README.md

 # DelveBuddy

 **DelveBuddy** is a World of Warcraft addon that helps you track weekly Delve activities and rewards across all your characters.
 It integrates with Data Broker displays (Titan Panel, ChocolateBar, Bazooka, etc.) and provides a minimap icon for quick access.
-Updated for patch 11.2 and Season 3.
+Updated for Midnight pre-patch 12.0.0.

 ## Features
 *	Tracking